 The Australian Institute of Health and Welfare (AIHW) is undertaking work to develop a National Health Information Strategy (NHIS).
-The AIHW will work to support an Independent Expert Panel who will take the overall lead on the work, and lead engagement and consultation with stakeholders in governments, the health sector and beyond.
-The work will be done in collaboration with the AIHW’s Strategic Committee for National Health Information (SCNHI) and with the Australian Health Ministers’ Advisory Council’s (AHMAC) Health Services Principal Committee (HSPC).
+The AIHW is working to support an Independent Expert Panel who is taking the overall lead on the work, and leading engagement and consultation with stakeholders in governments, the health sector and beyond.
+The work is being done in collaboration with the AIHW’s Strategic Committee for National Health Information (SCNHI) and with the Australian Health Ministers’ Advisory Council’s (AHMAC) Health Services Principal Committee (HSPC).
 The final report will be provided to AHMAC and CoAG Health Council (CHC) late in 2020 and then published.

 Despite the acknowledged importance of health data and information for driving continuous improvement in health outcomes, and the effectiveness and efficiency of health services and the health system more broadly, there is no overarching agreement or strategy that draws together the information components of health agreements and initiatives, or which provides a road-map for national health information needs over the longer term.

 There is limited understanding of the scope of available health information resources, overlaps or gaps in information, and national information and infrastructure development priorities.
 There is also uncertainty about some aspects of key roles and responsibilities and the potential for missed opportunities to maximise benefits from investments in data and information.